(June 20, 2017)

 The Executive Committee is a sub-set of the Board of Directors composed of the Board Chair and the District Governor-Elect of each participating district.
 It is empowered by the Board to act for it by serving as decision-making authority for all “second tier” major decisions.
 It:

 - Nominates (from among the participating Districts) the Board Chair, Treasurer (preferably with an accounting background), Registrar, and Training Coordinator for two-year terms,

 - Recommends the PETS venue,

-• Approves committee recommendations not impacting “first tier” decisions.
-Voting shall be limited to DGEs only.
+- Approves all standing committee chairs including the two Co-Chief Sergeants-at-Arms,Determines the dates for PETS, and approves committee recommendations not impacting “first tier” decision Voting shall be limited to DGEs only.
 Unless otherwise noted, a simple majority shall prevail on all balloting.

 3.0 Board Chair

 - Nominates standing committee chairs,